jerturowetz/notes/recipes/turkey-butter-roasted.md

 ## Directions

-### Turkey pt 1

-- Preheat oven to 425°F & adjust oven rack to middle-lower (as we want the bird in the middle - not the rack)

-- Line a rimmed baking sheet or broiler pan with aluminum foil, add the chopped veg and some thyme stems.
-Place slotted broiler rack or wire rack on top
+### Herb butter

 - Combine garlic, chives, parsley, sage, thyme, and shallots in the bowl of a food processor.
 Blend until finely chopped and no large pieces remain.
 Scatter butter chunks on top & pulse until homogenous paste is formed.
 Season generously with salt and pepper and pulse to combine (NO SALT IF YOU DID A SALT BRINE).
 Transfer 1/3 of butter mixture to a small saucepan and melt over low heat.

+### Turkey pt 1

+- Preheat oven to 425°F & adjust oven rack to middle-lower (as we want the bird in the middle - not the rack)

+- Line a rimmed baking sheet or broiler pan with aluminum foil, add the chopped veg and some thyme stems.
+Place slotted broiler rack or wire rack on top

-- Pat turkey dry with paper towels & spatchcock
+- Pat turkey dry with paper towels & spatchcock (you mahight have already done this)

 - Rub butter mixture under turkey skin until distributed in an even layer.
 [Instructions here](http://www.seriouseats.com/2014/11/the-food-lab-how-to-make-herb-butter-roasted-turkey-thanksgiving-recipe.html)